roboticsoutreach/kb/docs/society/meetings.md

 An AGM is held each year to elect new committee members (see [The Committee](https://sro.netlify.com/society/committee/)).
 Any full member of the society may stand for election.
 Candidates for the committee should make themselves known in advance of the election, however, they may withdraw at any time.

 Votes should be cast anonymously using ballot papers based upon the [LaTex template](https://github.com/s-r-o/ballot-papers).
 All full members of the society may vote in elections.
 Any member may also request a recount of votes.
-These meetings are required to be held atleast every 15 months in accordance with the constitution.
+These meetings are required to be held at least every 15 months in accordance with the constitution.